MichaelusNL/Collection_work_done_externally_from_personal_GIT/README.md

 Disclaimer:

 This code may not be re-used in any way or form.
+Most of it is under IP and can only be shown under this disclaimer.